jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 In our world, we call our protagonists "trailblazers."
 But we don't have a political name for the antagonists.
 Gatekeepers are often corrupt, but these people are sometimes just doing their job.
 Thus, I collectively call the antagonists to our technological evolution Darth Blockbuster: people who actively and knowingly prevent human development for the sake of their self-interest.

 Since biological adaptions and upgrades are evolution, I've called human technological evolution Techvolution.
 This book is about inventing Techvolution.
-The new ruling philosophy that is empowering Main Street to solve problems with technology as smoothly in human society as other lifeforms do with adaptation and natural selection.
+The new ruling philosophy empowering Main Street to solve problems with technology as smoothly in human society as other lifeforms do with adaptation and natural selection.

 ## Taking an Uber, Learning About Collaboration